Florida State Road 112: West 41st Street

-East of Alton Road, SR 112 continues as the palm-lined Arthur Godfrey Road (also known as West 41st Street), a 0.82 mi four-lane surface road.
+East of Alton Road, SR 112 continues as the palm-lined West 41st Street (also known as Arthur Godfrey Road, named after broadcaster and entertainer Arthur Godfrey), a 0.82 mi four-lane surface road.
 It passes through the southern end of Nautilus, past shops and low-rise office buildings, crossing the Biscayne Waterway before passing along the southern edge of North Beach Elementary School.
 Continuing past more shops and a hotel, SR 112 crosses the Intracoastal Waterway before immediately meeting the southbound half of SR A1A.
 Past here, the road becomes one lane in each direction and meets the northbound half of SR A1A one block later, terminating amidst the high-rises of Mid-Beach.
-41st Street continues on a short distance into a cul-de-sac.
+West 41st Street continues on a short distance into a cul-de-sac.

 Tolls

 Tolls on the Airport Expressway are all electronic, meaning there are no cash transactions.
 Payment is done either via SunPass transponders or via toll-by-plate billing, the latter of which charges double of the former.
-Two toll gantries are located along the expressway portion of the road, each charging $0.35 for SunPass users and $0.70 for Toll-by-Plate.
-As of November 15, 2014, it costs $0.70 to travel the entire expressway portion via SunPass (and $1.40 via Toll-by-Plate).
+Two toll gantries are located along the expressway portion of the road, each charging $0.33 for SunPass users and $0.66 for Toll-by-Plate.
+As of May 6, 2026, it costs $0.66 to travel the entire expressway portion via SunPass (and $1.32 via Toll-by-Plate).
 All motorists are charged at least one toll for using the road; there are no "free sections" as existed prior to the electronic toll conversion in 2014.